heketi/heketi/docs/design/operation-cleanup.md

 Any time the Clean function fails the operation's status in the Heketi db will remain unchanged in order to be able to retry the clean up again at a later time.
-[TDB] Should we have a counter that tracks how many times we tried to clean something up?
+In order to track the (lack of) success of cleaning each pending operation entry will track the number of clean up attempts and a timestamp of the last clean up attempt.

 ## Initiating Clean-ups